Aoumjahde/gold_zakat_calculator/README.md

   streamlit run app.py

+:warning:	if you have any problmes to install "streamlit", You need to update Python in your device.

 ## How to Deploy on Streamlit Cloud

 You can easily host this app yourself on [Streamlit Cloud](https://streamlit.io/cloud)